 Nominal interest vs Real interest rate

-The real interest rate is got by reducing the nominal rate by inflation rate.
+To get real interest rate, you have to reduce the nominal rate by inflation rate.

 Real interest rate = Nominal interest rate-Expected inflation

 If the nominal interest rate is 10% and the expected inflation rate is 5.5%,

 The real interest rate will be; (10%-5.5% ) = 4.5%.